camelot-dev/excalibur/docs/user/intro.rst

 .. _Arthurian legend: https://en.wikipedia.org/wiki/King_Arthur
 .. _Excalibur: https://en.wikipedia.org/wiki/Excalibur

-Why another PDF table extraction tool?
+Why Another PDF Table Extraction tool?
 --------------------------------------

 There are both open (`Tabula`_, `pdf-table-extract`_) and closed-source (`Smallpdf`_, `Docparser`_) tools that are widely used to extract data tables from PDFs.
 They either give a nice output or fail miserably.
 There is no in between.
 This is not helpful since everything in the real world, including PDF table extraction, is fuzzy.
 This leads to the creation of ad-hoc table extraction scripts for each type of PDF table.